mui/mui-x/docs/src/pages/components/data-grid/columns/columns.md

 {{"demo": "pages/components/data-grid/columns/ColumnFluidWidthGrid.js", "bg": "inline"}}

-### Hiding

-Set the column definition attribute `hide` to `true` to hide the column.
-The attribute `hideable`, when `true`, prevents the user from hiding a column through the columns panel or the "Hide" option, available in the column menu.
-Hiding a column using the imperative API is still possible.

-In this example, you can not hide the "username" column, and by default the "age" column is hidden.

-{{"demo": "pages/components/data-grid/columns/ColumnHiding.js", "bg": "inline"}}

 ### Resizing [<span class="plan-pro"></span>](https://mui.com/store/items/material-ui-pro/)

 By default, `DataGridPro` allows all columns to be resized by dragging the right portion of the column separator.